25 Healthy Salmon Recipes You’ll Love

 Nutrition: 474 calories, 27.8 g fat, 5.2 g saturated fat, 144 mg sodium, 20.8 g carbs, 5.4 g fiber, 8.9 g sugar, 39.2 g protein

 This is the perfect recipe for anyone that hates post-cooking cleanup—which is basically everyone, right?
 The entire meal cooks inside strips of aluminum foil that you can simply toss it out after your fish and veggies are done baking.
-Discover more ways to be efficient in the kitchen with these 1-Minute Dinner Hacks That Save Tons of Time!
+Discover more ways to be efficient in the kitchen with these one-minute dinner hacks that save tons of time!

 Get the recipe from Cooking Classy.